 IT IS NOT JUST IN YOUR HEAD AND YOU ARE NOT JUST BEING SILLY!!!

 How to heal?
 The best thing you can do is eat REAL, whole foods as close to their natural state as possible.
 You might want to consider some key nutrient supplementation as well, such as a B-complex vitamin supplement, magnesium, vitamin C and zinc.
 Oily fish (think salmon, ocean trout, mackerel, …sardines if you dare) or walnuts, chia seeds, inca inchi seeds and algae (spirulina etc.) for omega-3 fatty acids (for brain and nerve health) are important too.
-Prioritising fresh fruits, vegetables, nuts, seeds and gentle whole-grains such as buckwheat* and brown rice* is a good idea too.
+Prioritising fresh fruits, vegetables, nuts, seeds and gentle whole-grains such as buckwheat* and brown rice* is an ace idea also.

 *refined grains and wheat-based products (plus non-organic soy, corn and canola) can be particularly problematic for ex-ED patients – as they’re naturally nutrient-devoid and pro-inflammatory and linked to gastrointestinal damage